lucapette/website/content/writing/a-few-words-about-hiring.md

   - "engineering management"
   - hiring
 date: "2016-07-18T00:00:00Z"
-description:
-  I literally hate the way our industry does the hiring.
+description: I hate the way our industry does the hiring.
 It's time to talk about it.
 keywords: hiring, development, juniors
 title: A few words about hiring